onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 ![QoS visual editor: storage match and expression](../../images/user-guide/web-file-browser/feature-qos-visual-match.png#screenshot)

-Enter expressions in textual form.
+You can also enter expressions in textual form.
 They will be converted to block form upon confirmation and can be further edited.

 ![QoS editor in text mode](../../images/user-guide/web-file-browser/feature-qos-text.png#screenshot)

-If the selected files have any QoS requirements defined, they are displayed on the list along with their status of fulfillment, matching storages and other information.
+If the selected files have any QoS requirements defined, they are displayed on the list along with their status of fulfillment, matching storages, transfer statistics, and other information.
 It is possible to remove selected QoS requirements, unless they are inherited from any parent directory.

 ![QoS requirements browser](../../images/user-guide/web-file-browser/feature-qos-requirements.png#screenshot)